mahikshith/Transformer-Text-Summarizer-Fine-tuning-with-ETL-pipeline-and-Deployment/README.md

-# Text Summarizer - Fine-tuning and Deployment
+# Text Summarizer - Fine-tuning and Deployment - ETL pipeline

-This project implements an end-to-end text summarization solution using the Pegasus transformer model.
-It includes data preprocessing, model fine-tuning, evaluation, and deployment capabilities.
+This project implements an end-to-end Fine tuned text summarization solution using the Pegasus transformer model.
+It includes logging,  data preprocessing, model fine-tuning, evaluation pipelines from scratch  and deployment capabilities.

+ETL pipeline helps our code to be more modular , efficiently and reliably process , integrate data from various sources into a target system.
+We can automate the repetitive tasks , saving time and Handles increasing data volumes and complexity efficiently ensuring scalbility.

 ## Features